Bachelor of science in Software Engineering

 WSU’s Software Engineering degree program intends to provide the students with expertise on various topics relevant in the modern technology industry.
 We aim at preparing graduates for careers as Software Developer/Engineer, Project Manager, Requirement Engineer, Quality Assurance and more.

-Students attend all courses on the Everett Community College campus.
-Courses are taught in person by faculty in Everett, via interactive video from WSU Pullman, and online via the nationally ranked WSU Online program.
+The BSSE WSU Everett is a 2.5-year, full-time, daytime bachelor’s degree completion program for transfer students.
+Courses and laboratories are taught in person by WSU faculty in Everett, via interactive video from WSU Pullman, and online through the University’s nationally ranked Global Campus program.

 How to apply

-– Select “North Puget Sound in Everett” as your campus and “Software Engineering” as your academic interest.
+– Select “WSU Everett” as your campus and “Software Engineering” as your academic interest.

-2. Complete the Everett Software Engineering supplemental application by following this link.
-(The supplemental asks you to enter the courses you have taken and grades received; you will want to have a copy of your transcripts/unofficial transcripts handy before you begin)
+- Complete the supplemental application for WSUSE in Everett.
+(The supplemental asks you to enter the courses you have taken and grades received; you will want to have a copy of your transcripts/unofficial transcripts handy before you begin).

-3. Official transcripts showing coursework to-date are required before your initial application can be evaluated.
-Updated official transcripts will be required once grades are posted for spring and summer (if you enroll in courses).
+- Official transcripts showing coursework to-date are required before your initial application can be evaluated.
+Updated official transcripts will be required once grades are posted for winter, spring, and summer (if you enroll in courses).
 Contact all previous colleges and have them send official transcripts to:

 915 N. Broadway